Samar Haj Hassan

-Samar Haj Hassan (سمر حاج حسن), (born in 1964) was a Jordanian politician and activist for women’s rights, a former member of the Jordanian Senate and currently serves as a commissioner in the Independent Election Commission (Jordan).
-She also currently serves on the Royal Committee to Modernise the Political System and is appointed the President of the Women’s Empowerment sub-committee.
+Samar Haj Hassan (سمر حاج حسن), (born in 1964) is a Jordanian politician and activist for women’s rights, a former member of the Jordanian Senate and commissioner in the Independent Election Commission (Jordan).
+She currently serves as the Chairperson of the Board of Trustees of the National Centre for Human Rights (Jordan) and was on the Royal Committee to Modernise the Political System, appointed as the President of the Women’s Empowerment sub-committee.

 Early life

 Samar Haj Hassan was born in Amman, Jordan and studied International Business and Marketing in Switzerland.

 Career

 Haj Hassan founded Mahara Professional Consultancies in Development, which provides services in the field of social and human development.
 She served in and advised several national committees and programs in the field of family affairs and was a member of the 25th Jordanian Senate.

 In 2007, Haj Hassan bid for a seat in the Parliament of Jordan in the Amman governorate as an independent candidate.